On the go with GPS, map, compass and altimeter.

 The disadvantages are the complexity of the settings (setup), sensitivity and handling (design).
 You cannot avoid taking off your gloves for precise operation.
 In extreme conditions such as strong wind (loss of gloves), moisture and cold (frostbite), this can have bad consequences.
 Another disadvantage is the increased power consumption if there is no control of the use of the different sensors and receiver modules.
 At best, you can recharge the smartphone with a powerbank, but this severely limits its use in complex terrain.

 Regardless of whether it is a smartphone or a standalone device: The GPS for orientation is based on the classic orientation and thus offers a plus in safety: Determining the location in poor visibility or in uncropped terrain is an efficient way of orientation.
 Following programmed tracks or being able to return to the starting point using the track-back function are the outstanding features.
+However, tour planning is only possible with cutbacks, because a comprehensive overview of an area is very tedious and time-consuming due to the small display size.

 Interesting field experiments